 What to Expect When Accessing Services

-Initial Contact: When you contact a certified Batterers’ Intervention Program, they are going to ask you several questions regarding your referral to a BIP.
-This process is to identify what services you will be benefit from and to learn more about your experience with violence.
-Lastly, they will likely discuss the program details, requirements, and schedule an initial appointment with you.
+Initial Contact: When you contact a certified Abuse Intervention Program, they are going to ask you several questions regarding your referral to an AIP.
+This process is to identify what services you will benefit from and to learn more about your experience with violence.
+Lastly, they will likely discuss the program details and requirements, and schedule an initial appointment with you.

 Service Delivery: The information below is general information to prepare you for your classes and may vary slightly depending on the program.

-- BIP groups meet on a weekly basis for 26 — 40 weeks.
+- AIP groups meet on a weekly basis for 26 — 40 weeks.

 - The groups are 1.5 — 2 hours in duration.

 - The groups are conducted by 1 — 2 certified facilitators.